 Mothers of Europe is an initiative that tells the story of the pioneering achievements of women who helped shape modern Europe—women who championed democracy, social progress, and justice, yet remain underrepresented in history.

-Read the publication now about Mothers of Europe
+Read the publication on Mothers of Europe in English | German

 The project is part of a series of exhibitions held in three German cities and 15 locations across Europe by our partners, showcasing the contributions of these “Founding Mothers.”
 The exhibitions will be accompanied by a publication that delves deeper into the historical background of these women’s important work.